 is mostly checkout."

-This answer comes from reading live infrastructure state — pod metrics, service topology, dependency relationships — all from your machine using your local credentials.
-The live demo at clankercloud.ai/demo shows this interaction against a real environment.
+This answer starts by reading live infrastructure state — pod metrics, service topology, dependency relationships — from your machine using your local credentials.
+Selected evidence is then processed according to the configured model route.
+The live demo at clankercloud.ai/demo shows the interaction; it should not be treated as proof that every deployment uses the same data boundary.

 6. For Regulated Industries: GDPR, HIPAA, and SOC 2 Implications